 Book #1, "Hawk Dancer"

-Engage in North country Ventures from
+Engage in North Country ventures from folk storyteller, Joshua Seidl,

-Metis, Euro-Americans and Native American interaction in a
+Metis, Euro-American and Native American interaction in a

 contemporary historical setting, 1917-2010 in pristine northern Great Lakes woodland communities.
-Carried in a Whimsical, witty, dramatic, sentimental
+Carried in a whimsical, witty, dramatic, sentimental

 "Stories, well driven, and so realistic.
 Down the earth great reading." --Sgt.
 T. Douglas, chronologist

 The Birch Clump Village Reader Series